Turn your spare change into savings on your student loans.

 - $1 monthly fee.
 ChangEd monthly fee is low.
 But it may not make sense if you’re saving only a few dollars a month.

 - No regular savings options.
 ChangEd doesn’t give you the ability to set a certain amount aside each month for your loan.
-The amount you save depends on your spending, so if you’re not spending a large amount, you’ll only be sending payments every few months to your student loan.
+The amount you save depends on your spending and if you can use its Savings Boost feature, so if you’re not spending a large amount, you’ll only be sending payments every few months to your student loan.

 Refinance your student loans to save money